 Breast Implants that Sit Too Far Apart

 Implants that are too far apart can also create an extremely unnatural look by creating an unsightly gap between the breasts.
-The placement of the nipple will look strange, as they will be too close to the inner walls of the breast, instead of in the middle, where they belong.
+The nipple placement will look strange, as they will be too close to the inner walls of the breast, instead of in the middle, where they belong.
 This kind of misalignment may occur right after implantation, or it may not manifest itself until after the breasts have settled.
 In many cases, choosing the proper breast implant profile allows surgeons to avoid this problem.

 Breast Implants in the Axilla (Armpit)

 If implants are very misaligned, you may find them migrating out of the breast pocket entirely and into the armpit area.
-In this case, the implants may be slid towards the axilla, especially if they are implanted using a transaxillary incision or the pocket was not created properly.
+In this case, the implants may be slid towards the axilla, especially if they are implanted using a transaxillary incision, or the pocket was not created properly.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.